On the Outage Probability of Multiuser Multiple Antenna Systems with Non-Orthogonal Multiple Access for Air-Ground Communications: Conclusion and Outlook

+In this paper, the information outage probability of the quasi-static \ac{noma} channel under partial decoding is studied, where some aircraft can be decoded successfully while others experience outage.
+Our aim is minimizing the outage probability of the individual users (aircraft).
+To this end, we propose three algorithms for \ac{sic} decoders and joint group decoders.

-The second algorithm is the \ac{gsa}, which enhances \ac{ssa} by using \ac{sic} decoders together with joint group decoders. \ac{gsa} significantly improves the spectral efficiency when compared to \ac{ssa} by allowing a large number of aircraft to transmit over a non-orthogonal channel with a very low outage probability.
-One concern with \ac{gsa} is its feasibility in real-world applications, since joint decoding of a large group of aircraft might not be viable at the time being.
-To address this concern, we propose the \ac{lgsa}.
-While \ac{lgsa} does not obtain the optimal solution, it does restrict the group of aircraft that will be decoded jointly.
-Even when the largest group of aircraft is limited to two, the results show that \ac{lgsa} leads to a significant reduction in the probability of outage as compared to the minimum outage probability obtainable with \ac{sic}-only decoders such as \ac{ssa}.
+The first algorithm is the \ac{ssa}, which identifies the optimal decoding order that minimizes the outage probability for \ac{sic} decoders.
+We demonstrate that \ac{ssa} outperforms the \ac{sic} decoding order proposed in \cite{order2}, and, when considering a variable-rate system, \ac{ssa} also surpasses the solution proposed in \cite{vblast}.
+The second algorithm is \ac{gsa}, which uses \ac{sic} decoders together with joint group decoders to find the minimum achievable outage probability for indidividual aircraft.
+While \ac{gsa} significantly improves spectral efficiency compared to \ac{ssa}, a key concern is its feasibility in real-world applications, as joint decoding of a large group of aircraft might not be viable at the time being.
+To address this concern, we propose a suboptimal solution: the \ac{lgsa}, which restricts the number of aircraft to be decoded jointly.
+Even when the largest group of aircraft is limited to two, \ac{lgsa} significantly reduces the outage probability compared to the \ac{sic}-only decoders such as \ac{ssa}.

 As a result, \ac{lgsa} shows great promise.
 In our future work, we will combine the receiver strategies for multiuser joint decoding proposed in \cite{joint1, joint2} with the decoding order obtained through \ac{lgsa}.